 In 1954 an appeals court found that since Jenkins' intent was for the music and lyrics to be performed together, they were part of a cohesive single "joint work."
 This allowed Vogel to collect 50% of the profits from Shapiro-Bernstein for the instrumental version sales with the Sumner lyric.
 He then went after compensation based on sales of no less than 22 other versions of the work.
 The final verdict on what was or was not copyrightable in terms of changes to an original piece came in 1957, argued for Shapiro-Bernstein by music lawyer Lee Eastman (father of Linda Eastman-McCartney) and esteemed music critic Deems Taylor.
 Even though it was settled out of court the entire affair was considered to be precedent-setting case by that time, and resulted in revisions to United States copyright law.
 Vogel gave up claim to his 50% of the royalties from 1941 to 1957 on the non-Sumner versions, but did manage to get 33% of all subsequent royalties and joint publication credit for all 12th Street Rag variations.
 A similar suit he had against ASCAP was also settled out of court on the same terms.

 The lasting impact of this simple Texas musician's most famous work remains with us today.
 Even after Bowman died and while the song was tied up in a decade-long contentious court battle, artists as diverse as the Firehouse Five Plus Two and Liberace were keeping his memory alive through that one ubiquitous tune.
 It is also available on an endless array of CDs, and even DVDs of old Vitaphone shorts and Disney cartoons in which it was liberally featured.
+Almost every traditional jazz or ragtime festival around the world features a performance of the rag at some point, often as a finale with a mass of musicians gathered around any piano on the stage making ebullient contributions to the fray.
 All this from a piece which had been born and raised in the brothels of Texas.
 Thanks to Adam Swanson who has a rare copy of Bowman's 1948 record and gave the info on it, as well as relaying information from the late Mike Montgomery on the probable 1923 side for Gennett.
 Also, family researcher Sarah Gjerstad for other points of information on Bowman. |